TarikEren/cpp_virtual_machine/README.md

 A cli program made in c++ that takes in commands and manipulates a basic computer simulation made in c++ (Still work in progress, functionality might change drastically.)

-(Will add a makefile in the future.)
+(Will add a build system in the future.)

 ### Usage